logo Schiller Tuning

 10. Idle Speed and Torque Compensation

-At idle, torque demands are small but highly variable due to accessories (air conditioning, alternator load, etc.).
+At idle, torque demands are small but highly variable due to accessories (air conditioning, alternator load or other thing like water pump.).
 The ECU must maintain stable engine speed under these disturbances.
 This is achieved by:

 • Using torque control to adjust spark advance,